 As shown in the examples, I have cut the corners on each tab.
 This will make it easier to form the shape of the shelter and to stick them in place, as, if you leave the tabs without trimming them they will overlap and make it difficult to get a good flush joint.

 Note: The above image is only showing examples, not the actual pieces you are making so you will only need to cut the tabs on the edge that will fix to the shelter.

 Once you have done this use your PVA or sticky tape to fix your sides to your Anderson shelter as shown below.
 You can use pegs to hold them in place if you need too.

-Once you have your sides in place the next thing to do is to reinforce them by adding a cardboard brace.
+Once you have the sides in place the next thing to do is to reinforce them by adding a cardboard brace.
 To do this measure the distance between the two ends and then add 2cms to allow for a tab 1cm long at each end.
 The width of the brace does not matter as long as it fits flush to the edges of the curves on your sides.
-Bend over your tabs and glue the brace into place.
+Bend over the tabs and glue the brace into place.
 Do this to both sides of your bomb shelter as shown in the picture.

 Note: You can add more than one brace if you wish, for example you could place one at the base.
 One in the middle and one at the top, it's entirely up to you.